Before You Move to Mexico, Figure Out What to Take and What To Leave, Without Being Bullied

 When it came time for the man to relate to us the part of the story where he told us what items they brought back from the US to Mexico, his speech became progressively slower and his voice progressively softer until, even with our heads bent forward, it was getting difficult to hear him.
 Then, he looked down and away from his wife and other than some barely audible mumbling, pretty much stopped talking completely.
 After a short pause, his wife, in a voice that was quite strong, clear and easy to hear and understand said, “And he forced me to leave lots of my things in the US!”
 As the man continued to look down in shame, his wife shot him a look that would be described in Hawaii as “stink eye.”
 You don’t have to be Hawaiian to get the gist.

-And they were visiting us in 2018, a full 10 years after the infamous event.
+And they were visiting us in 2018, a full 10 years after the infamous series of events.
 It was the wound that would not heal.

 Would you and your significant other be like our new friends in Mexico?
 I don’t know.
 That would depend.
 However, to make the argument that bringing your good or cherished items to Mexico is somehow politically or culturally incorrect is a bit silly.